M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Helpers/ObjVerEx/index.md

 ## Permissions

-An in-memory representation of the [object's permissions](https://www.m-files.com/api/documentation/index.html#MFilesAPI~ObjectVersionPermissions.html) can be accessed via `ObjVerEx.History`, which is [lazy-loaded](https://en.wikipedia.org/wiki/Lazy_loading) as required.
+An in-memory representation of the [object's permissions](https://www.m-files.com/api/documentation/index.html#MFilesAPI~ObjectVersionPermissions.html) can be accessed via `ObjVerEx.Permissions`, which is [lazy-loaded](https://en.wikipedia.org/wiki/Lazy_loading) as required.

 ## Helper Functions